 Staff considered patients' different needs.
-The practice had access to interpreting and translation services and had arrangements to help patients with sight or hearing loss.
+This included providing facilities for disabled patients and families with children.
+The practice had access to translation and interpreting service and had arrangements to help patients with hearing loss.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.